yammer/circuitbox/README.md

       # this overrides what is set in the global configuration
       cache: Moneta.new(:Memory),

-      # exceeding this rate will open the circuit
+      # exceeding this rate will open the circuit (checked on failures)
       error_threshold:  50,

       # Logger to use